If diagnosed and treated early, more than 90% of melanoma cases can be successfully treated with surgery.

 Living with skin cancer

-The leading cause of all types of skin cancer - melanoma and non-melanoma - is exposure to UV radiation, from the sun’s rays or other sources such as sunlamps.
+Almost all types of skin cancer — melanoma and non-melanoma — are caused by exposure to UV radiation, from the sun’s rays or other sources such as sunlamps.

-The chance of your melanoma or non-melanoma skin cancer returning is higher if your previous cancer was particularly widespread and severe.
-You can reduce your chances of developing skin cancer either, by avoiding overexposure to ultra-violet (UV) light, using sunscreen and dressing sensibly, avoiding sunbeds and regularly checking your skin for signs of melanoma.
+The chance of your melanoma or non-melanoma skin cancer returning is higher if your previous cancer was particularly widespread and advanced.
+You can reduce your chances of developing skin cancer either, by avoiding overexposure to ultra-violet (UV) light, using sunscreen and dressing sensibly, avoiding sunbeds and regularly checking your skin for signs of melanoma and other skin cancers.

 If you have been diagnosed with melanoma, you may find it helpful to bring these questions to your next doctor’s visit, so you can organise your life and access any help you may need: